skip to content

 One to one supervision

-Students can normally expect to have around 6-8 supervision sessions per year depending on the nature of
+Students can normally expect to have around 6-8 supervision meetings depending on the nature of their course and dissertation.

 Seminars & classes

 Seminars are designed to provide students with intensive critical engagement with staff across a wide range of specialisms relevant to the courses selected.
-They are designed to be interactive and students are expected to prepare in advance.
+They are interactive and students are expected to prepare in advance.
 Students may be required to give seminar-style presentations from time to time.
 Most modules include a number of seminars during Michaelmas and Lent terms.
 Students can expect around 4-6 hours per week of seminars in Michaelmas and Lent terms depending on their module choices.

 Lectures